Maisie Dobbs

 Maisie Dobbs is a 2003 mystery novel by Jacqueline Winspear.
 Set in England between 1910 and 1929, it features the title character Maisie Dobbs, a private investigator building her business in the aftermath of the First World War.
-Generally well received by critics, mostly because of Maisie's quirky character, the novel was nominated for several awards and received the 2003 Agatha Award for Best First Novel.
-It is the first in the series of Maisie Dobbs novels.
+Generally well received by critics, mostly because of Maisie's strength of character, the novel was nominated for several awards and received the 2003 Agatha Award for Best First Novel.
+It is the first in the Maisie Dobbs series of novels.

 Plot

 Maisie becomes a maid at the Belgravia Mansion of Lady Rowan Compton in 1910 at thirteen years old, after her mother dies, and she must help her father make ends meet.
 Soon after getting caught in Lady Compton's library fulfilling her joy of reading and learning, Maisie is introduced to Maurice Blanche, close friend of the Comptons, and becomes his pupil.
 Blanche, a discreet investigator, teaches Maisie as much as he can about psychology, science, and anything else Maisie is willing to learn.
 When Maisie becomes old enough she attends Girton College at Cambridge University, but threats of war soon intervene.
 World War I intensifies, and the pressures of war can be felt in Maisie's England.
 Deciding that the war efforts are extremely important to her and her country, Maisie volunteers as a nurse at the front, where she meets a young man, with whom she falls in love.
 Part of the mystery surrounding Maisie is what happens to the young man.

 After the war, Maisie apprentices with Blanche in his investigative work.
 In 1929, after Blanche has retired, Maisie opens her own investigation business.
 Her first seemingly open-and-shut case involves her in a mystery surrounding something known as The Retreat, a suspicious home for veterans of the war.
 Maisie must act fast when she learns that Lady Compton's own son has signed over his fortune to The Retreat and is about to take asylum there.
 With the help of Billy Beale, a caretaker at her office and veteran of the Great War himself, she is able to infiltrate The Retreat.
 As Maisie uncovers the mystery of The Retreat she is also confronted with her own ghosts from the war after ten years of holding the memories at bay.